Trusts, Estates & Inheritances

 Sale type: Auction

-This Helen Frankenthaler painting, Summer Angel, is a beautiful and large-scale example of her work.
+This Helen Frankenthaler painting, Summer Angel (1984), is a beautiful and large-scale example of her work.
 The piece was sold at for just above $900,000 which was a very strong number at the time.
-The selling strategy capitalized on the reknown of the late owners, winemakers Robert and Margrit Mondavi, their personal friendship with the artist and, of course, the strength of the picture itself when the market for Frankenthaler was expanding from a US market to a global one.
+The selling strategy capitalized on the renown of the late owners, winemakers Robert and Margrit Mondavi, their personal friendship with the artist and, of course, the strength of the picture itself when the market for Frankenthaler was expanding from a US market to a global one.

 Helen Frankenthaler (1928-2011)